Shouldn’t Sales Forecasting be Easy?

 First, what are you measuring?
-The answer to this question is something that anyone with a sales quota should be able to succinctly answer.
-For example, are you measuring?
+The answer to this seemingly simple question is something that anyone with a sales quota should be able to succinctly answer, since this is what you are being paid on.

 • Bookings – Finalized Sales Orders

-• What happens when Sales Operations, Finance or Legal pushback on a deal?
-You have a PO, but has the deal really been closed?
+• You have a PO, but has the deal really been closed?
+What else is needed in your business to finalize an order?

 • Billings – Invoicing Completed